 Let’s compare that with what we’ve heard and/or read from the big boys:

 Heaven Hill’s website for the Elijah Craig brand specifies “200 barrels or less” in a “small batch.”
 Jim Beam’s website for Booker’s doesn’t provide consistent information about batch sizes, though they did let slip that batch #2019-03 was made up of 364 barrels.
-Though I didn’t hear back from Four Roses, I’ll reserve this space for updates.
-Regardless, averaging the two data points I was able to collect, you’re looking at a batch size of roughly 280 barrels, or nearly 18 times what you’d expect from the real craft distillers.
+Though I didn’t hear back from Four Roses, they’ve elsewhere disclosed that a small batch is “approximately 250 barrels.”
+Averaging the three data points I was able to collect, you’re looking at a batch size of roughly 270 barrels, or nearly 18 times what you’d expect from the real craft distillers.